Leaders throughout history have inspired, disappointed, empowered, enraged, challenged, and scared the people they serve.

 In this article, we explore some of those strengths and their use in leadership.

-Twenty years ago, a team of experts at Gallup set about answering the question: What makes an effective leader?
-(Rath & Conchie, 2009).
+Twenty years ago, a team of experts at Gallup set about determining what makes an effective leader (Rath & Conchie, 2009).

-The data they sifted through was extensive: 50 years of Gallup polls, 20,000 interviews with senior leaders and followers, and studies of more than one million teams from all over the world.
+The data they sifted through was extensive: 50 years of Gallup polls, 20,000 interviews with senior leaders and followers, and studies of more than a million teams from all over the world.

-In their book, Strengths Based Leadership, Tom Rath and Barry Conchie outline key findings that emerged.
+In their book, Strengths-Based Leadership, Tom Rath and Barry Conchie (2009) outlined key findings that emerged.

 The most effective leaders:

-However, the most capable leaders are not well-rounded, as we might expect, with an equally balanced set of strengths.
-Instead, each is unique, and of those interviewed, none were the same.
+However, the most capable leaders are not well rounded, as we might expect, with an equally balanced set of strengths.
+Furthermore, each is unique, and of those interviewed, none were the same.

 - No two leaders share the same strengths and weaknesses.